SachaEpskamp/StatcheckTheGame/index.md

 # Hardcore rules

-  - Instead of rolling the die to decide starting player, the player with the largest $h$-index starts
+  - Instead of rolling the die to decide starting player, the player with the largest h-index starts
   - When you are exposed as a fraudster, you also lose your PhD degree
   - Any time you try to publish, do not roll (except if you play the fraudster card) but immediately draw a reviewer card.
 If you draw *Minor Revisions*, you may roll for publication.
   - PhD-game: play until one player has at least 4 publications